EGI-Federation/fedcloud-documentation/source/vmi.rst

   image; or

-*  dump an existing disk from a running VM or physical server and modify it, if needed, to run on a virtualization platform.
+*  dump an existing disk from a running VM or physical server and modify it, if needed, to run on a virtualisation platform.

 In this guide we will focus on the first option, because it tends to produce cleaner images and reduces the risks of hardware conflicts.
 Snapshotting may